-- Amantadine is available in immediate release and in two extended-release formulations, Gocovri® and Osmolex ERTM. - Gocovri® is taken once daily at night and is used for both the treatment of levodopa-induced dyskinesias and for reduction of OFF time.
+- Amantadine is available in immediate release and in an extended-release formulation, Gocovri[®]. - Gocovri[®] is taken once daily at night and is used for both the treatment of levodopa-induced dyskinesias and for reduction of OFF time.
 It is the only medication specifically approved for the treatment of levodopa-induced dyskinesias.